whyte25/monorepo-starter/README.md

 - Shared packages (UI components, configurations, etc.)
 - Unified build and development setup

-The goal is to keep all through-motion frontend-related projects in one place, making development and maintenance easier.
+The goal is to keep all frontend-related projects in one place, making development and maintenance easier.

 ## Getting Started